RamuRChenchaiah/Image-Embed/README.md

 * Inspired by base64Image (http://ckeditor.com/addon/base64image)

-** All validations are applicable for embedded images (only). [images from urls - not validated for the same, yet]

 Adds images from local client as base64 string into the source without server side processing.
 You can also add external image urls into the source.